HSV Support: Group vs Individual Support — What’s Right for You?

 This may be a better fit if:

-You’re not ready to talk in a group setting
+you’re not ready to talk in a group setting

-You prefer more one-on-one support
+you prefer one-on-one support

-You want to move at your own rhythm
+you want to move at your own rhythm

-You have specific concerns you want to explore in depth
+you have specific concerns you want to explore in depth

-👉 [Learn more about Individual HSV Support]
+Learn more about Individual HSV Support

 There is no “right way” to navigate an HSV diagnosis — only what feels safest and most supportive for you.